 On the day you edit your closet, be sure to do your hair and make-up as you always do, so you get a good picture of how you really look in your clothes.

 Then dress in clothes that are super easy to change in and out of.

 Fill your favorite water bottle.
 Put on your favorite tunes.
 It’s go time!

-It’s a similar scenario with that suit you wore 25 years ago for your first job.
+You can also skip that suit you wore 25 years ago for your first job.
 Trust me on this!
 Styles have changed!
 (Chances are even if your suit is Chanel or Armani, it’s outdated even if it fits.
 Not sure?
 See below.)
 See?
 I’m saving your work already!

 Actually, I’m going to give you another pass on trying on EVERYTHING.
 If you have multiples of a garment and it doesn’t fit or isn’t in style, it doesn’t make sense to put it on.

-For example, if you have 6 pairs of boot cut pants from The Limited from the early ‘90’s, and they’re all the exact same style and size that doesn’t fit any longer…they need to go!
+For example, if you have 6 pairs of boot cut pants from The Limited from the early ‘00’s, and they’re all the exact same style and size that doesn’t fit anymore…they need to go!

 And this brings us to what you’ve been waiting for…